andyjdavis/twilioexample/README.md

 It reads a message from a text file, a list of recipients from a second text file (one phone number per line) then SMSs the recipients via Twilio.

+Make sure your message won't get split due to the characters it uses. http://chadselph.github.io/smssplit/

 ## Usage

 Supply all the required info on the command line